szwork2013/CicilioStudio/README.md

 ###Current Website: AngularV2
-A personal website that using JQuery, AngularJS, and UIkit.
+A personal webapp/website that using NodeJS, ES6, AngularJS, Gulp, and UIkit.